xkilian/mod-booster-snmp/doc/snmpbooster_design_specification.rst

   * [Done] Support Snmp version 2c GetNext if GetBulk is not supported
   * [Done] Support Snmp version 1 GetNext
   * [xxxx] Set Snmp Timeout as a check runtime option, instead of a hardcoded value at 5 seconds
+  * [InProgress] Output contains which trigger is OK, WARNING or CRITICAL and more nicely formatted.

 - STATUS - DESIGN SPEC MAINTAINABILITY